ACCESS-NRI/model-config-tests/README.md

 To select a combination of tests, use the `or` keyword, e.g. `"markers": "dev_config or config"`.

-The Payu version is the module version loaded on NCI to build the base of the test virtual environment.
+The Payu version is the module version loaded on NCI to build the base of the test virtual environment and is only relevant for tests run on NCI.
 To use the development Payu module which has all the latest changes in Payu repository, set `"payu-version": "dev"`.

-For development model configuration branches, it may be useful to use `main` branch of the `model-config-tests` repository.
 A git branch, tag, or commit of the `model-config-tests` repository can be used for `model-config-tests-version`, and the CI will install from Github if the package can't be installed from PyPI.
-Similarly, with the development Payu version, it is recommended to use released versions so the released configurations tests are stable.
+For development model configuration branches it may be useful to use the most recent code in the `model-config-tests` repository.
+Using the `main` branch will achieve this.
+This is fine for testing, however it is recommended to use released versions of `model-config-tests` and `payu` so the released configurations tests are stable.

 #### File Structure